Device Manual

 Both sensors share the same body-frame X/Y/Z axes.
 The accelerometer WAV files (/accelerometer/…) and the magnetometer rows in METADATA.CSV (mag,x,y,z) all use this convention.

-In-progress / not yet functional
+In progress / not yet functional

 Current scope

-Platform & configuration constraints
+Platform constraints

 Troubleshooting

-The boot animation keeps looping with a green flash
+Boot animation keeps looping with a green flash

 The status LED is flashing red

-The flashing-blue LED never turns off
+The flashing-cyan LED never turns off

 BLE doesn’t appear in the configurator